numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 ## Fetching Shipping Options

-The last GET request you'll need to make is to obtain the available [shipping options](/objects/company-shipping-option.md) to present to the customer.
+The last `GET` request you'll need to make is to obtain the available [CompanyShippingOption](/objects/company-shipping-option.md) objects to present to the customer.

 <!-- tabs:start -->